asyncapi/website/pages/docs/concepts/asyncapi-document/adding-operations.md

 ## Adding Operations

-`operations` are no longer under `channels` in AsyncAPI Spec 3.0.0, instead, `operations` are separate objects in the AsyncAPI document on the same level.
+`operations` are separate objects in the AsyncAPI document on the root level together with `channels` and other objects.
 `channels` can be linked within `operations` by referencing them within the `channels`, just like the following example -

 ```